nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

     re2 = new RegExp(re1);
 ```

-The `re2` variable is justa  copy of the `re1` variable.
+The `re2` variable is just a copy of the `re1` variable.
 But if you provide the second argument to the `RegExp` constructor, which specifies the flags for the regular expression, an error is thrown, as in this example:

 ```js
 var re1 = /ab/i,